Like it or not, winter is here.

 It's time to ensure your fleet is equipped for challenging driving conditions.
 To help you, we’ve created this 10-step fleet safety checklist.
 We'll cover how to prepare your fleet for cold weather so drivers feel safer and get where they need to go quicker.

-Make sure you equip each of your vehicles with the right tires for winter conditions.
+Ensure that each of your vehicles is equipped with the right tires for winter conditions.
 Fleets that operate in heavy snow and ice should have winter tires stamped with the three-peak mountain snowflake symbol.

 This indicates the tire is suitable for severe conditions.
 For fleets that operate in milder conditions, all-weather tires are an excellent option.
 All-weathers stay pliable to -25 degrees.
 They’re suitable for slush, light snow, rain, and cold, dry pavement.